GestaltCogTeam/STEP/README.md

 Replace `$DATASET_NAME` with one of `METR-LA`, `PEMS-BAY`, `PEMS04`.

-Then train the downstream STGNN (Graph WaveNet) like in section 4.
+Then train the downstream STGNN (Graph WaveNet) like in section ["🎯 Train STEP based on a Pre-trained TSFormer"](#jump).

 ## 📈 Performance and Visualization